 Secondly, distribution remains a major impediment for a wine business to succeed in the Chinese market.
 While online distribution channels like JD.com and TMall have climate-controlled warehouses, the smaller China-based wine importers and distributors do not have the same level of investment.
 This means that there’s less capacity to control the quality of your wines as they get distributed across the Chinese market.

-Mainland China Citizens are not connoisseurs
+Mainland China Citizens are Not Connoisseurs

 Thirdly, wine is not a traditional beverage in China.
 In fact, the sipping of wine is not customary.
-With the Chinese cultural norms, as they inhabit, down one whole full glass of alcohol as someone in the room shouts “gan-bei,” which is “cheers” in English.
+With the Chinese cultural norms, they inhabit, down one whole full glass of alcohol as someone in the room shouts “gan-bei,” which is “cheers” in English.

 However, the growing interest in Californian wines remains a substantial factor for the American wine businesses, with the likes of those reputable vineyards in Santa Barbara and Napa Valley for the Chinese market.
-This is complemented by the ongoing education effort by numerous wine institutes in China.
+This is complemented by the ongoing education effort of numerous wine institutes in China.

-How Napa’s Expert winemakers Can Capitalize on the Popularity of Californian Wines in the Chinese Market
+How Napa’s Expert Winemakers Can Capitalize on the Popularity of Californian Wines in the Chinese Market

 The primary channel to exploit for American winemakers to grow in China is through online social networks and e-commerce platforms.
 A vast majority of the Chinese population has social media accounts.
-To demonstrate, around 1 billion people in China have access to the internet, making Chinese digital marketing a primary source for sales growth of Californian wines in China.
+To demonstrate, around 1 billion people in China have access to the internet, making Chinese digital marketing a primary source for the sales growth of Californian wines in China.

 But, and that is a big but, you’ll have to forget your international marketing strategy to enter this market and increase your winery revenue.